coder/websocket/README.md

 has accumulated cruft.
 There are many ways to do the same thing and the API overall is just not very clear.

-The callback hooks are also confusing.
+The callback hooks .
 The API for this library has been designed such that there is only one way to do things and callbacks have been avoided.

 Performance sensitive applications should use ws/wscore directly.